 The National Employment Standards (NES) require an employee to notify their employer when they take personal/carer's leave or compassionate leave.
 The employer, after being notified, may require the employee to provide evidence to support the leave period.

-For example, an employer may request that the employee provide a medical certificate.
+For example, an employer may ask the employee to provide a medical certificate.

 For more information about personal and carer’s leave visit www.fairwork.gov.au/leave

 For the last three years, Murray has worked as a cleaner on a full-time basis for a cleaning company that operates in the Torquay region.
 Despite heavy flooding in the area, the company has been able to continue operating and all staff are able to maintain their employment.